briankaemingk/habitist-streak/README.md

 It integrates Seinfield's "[Don't Break the Chain](https://lifehacker.com/281626/jerry-seinfelds-productivity-secret)" method into [todoist](http://todoist.com/).
 Once it's setup, you can forget about it and it works seamlessly.

 This is a different flavor of the originally implemented [habitist](https://github.com/amitness/habitist).
-While habitist is focused on daily habits, habitist (streak) can be applied to streaks of any recurrence time-frames (daily, weekly, monthly, etc).
+While habitist is focused on daily habits, habitist (streak) can be applied to habits of any recurrence time-frames (daily, weekly, monthly, etc).

 ## Usage